 Binge drinking is the consumption of a large amount of alcohol with the goal of getting drunk.
 The National Institute of Alcohol Abuse and Alcoholism defines binge drinking as drinking alcohol to the level that brings the blood alcohol concentration (BAC) to .08 gram percent or above.
 For most adults, this means 5 or more drinks for a man and 4 or more drinks for a woman in 2 hours.
 Of course, this is a general guideline, for some, older people, or those taking drugs or other medications, the number of drinks is lower to reach a binge level.
 A drink equates to a 12 oz. glass of beer, a 5 oz. glass of wine, or a 1.5 oz. shot of distilled spirits.

 Binge drinking typically starts at a young age.
-According to National Surveys, 90% of alcohol consumed by youth under age 21 in the US is in the form of binge drinking.
+According to National Surveys, 90% of alcohol consumed by youth under the age of 21 in the US is in the form of binge drinking.

-In high school there is peer pressure to drink.
-Students are curious and drinking is portrayed as a great way to have fun and be rebellious.
+In high school there is peer pressure to drink and curiosity about drinking.
 Others tend to binge drink to relieve stress, help with anxiety, or cope with loss.
 More men binge drink than women, and even though college binge drinking is prevalent, 70% of binge drinking episodes involve adults age 26 years and older.
-So statistics show that binge drinking is not something that can be assumed to be normal at the young adult age and typically “outgrown”.
+Statistics show that binge drinking is not something that can be assumed to be normal at the young adult age and typically “outgrown”.

 Even though binge drinking is not the same as alcohol dependence, a binge drinker has a significant increase in the risk of developing an alcohol dependence.
 In short, a binge drinker can progress quickly into an alcoholic, so early treatment is important.

-Binge drinking is also associated with many mental and physical health problems and can take a serious toll on your health:
+Binge drinking is also associated with many mental and physical health problems such as:

 • Unintentional injuries, such as motor-vehicle traffic crashes, falls, drowning, burns and firearm injuries